 Students who disenroll with an unpaid balance are responsible for making payment arrangements with the Finance Office upon departure.
 Additional collection charges may be assessed if a satisfactory plan is not met monthly, or if turned over to an outside collection agency.

 Upon payment of the enrollment deposit, an account is established in the Finance Office for the student, using the student’s name and an assigned number as the account identification.
-All checks should show the student’s name and identification number on the face of the check in order to assure proper credit to the student’s account.
+All checks should show the student’s name and identification number on the face of the check in order to ensure proper credit to the student’s account.
 Normally, students will receive an itemized statement of account in July for the fall semester and in December for the spring semester.
 Students are encouraged to check their billing details on the portal on a regular basis especially for changes in charges or credits.

 If for any reason a student account is overpaid, any excess may be refunded upon written request or may be left on account for the next semester.
-All refunds will be paid by check within 10-14 days following a request.
+All refunds need to be requested through the student portal.
+Refunds will be issued weekly starting the first full week following the add/drop period.

 Parents and students who prefer to pay for their educational expenses in monthly installments may want to consider a payment plan with Nelnet Campus Commerce available for students of Maine Maritime Academy.
 This payment plan can be accessed at mycollegepaymentplan.com.
 Refer to the section entitled Extended Payment Program under Sources of Aid.

 Veterans and ROTC Students